Choosing Between Roth IRA and Mutual Funds

 Different types of institutions offer their own versions of a Roth IRA.
-A Roth IRA from a discount broker such as Charles Schwab lets you buy practically any type of investment, including the already mentioned stocks, bonds, and mutual funds.
+A Roth IRA from a discount broker such as Charles Schwab lets you buy practically any type of investment, including stocks, bonds, and mutual funds.
 A Roth IRA from a bank will probably only let you buy certificates of deposit or money market securities.
 A Roth IRA from a mutual fund company is probably only going to let you buy mutual funds offered by the mutual fund company itself.

-To help you understand why the entire idea of a Roth IRA vs. mutual funds is nonsensical, I'm going to run you through some scenarios.
-By seeing how an investor might open one of these tax-advantaged accounts in the real world, you might be able to better understand how they work.
+To help you understand more about a Roth IRA account as compared to mutual funds, the following will illustrate some scenarios.
+Seeing how an investor might open one of these tax-advantaged accounts in the real world will shed more light on how they work.

 How a Roth IRA Works

 A Roth IRA is a type of retirement account created by Congress.
 It differs from a Traditional IRA in several notable ways.
 Each year, Congress allows you to put aside a certain amount of money, up to a maximum that is known as the "contribution limit."
 The 2020 Roth IRA contribution limits are $6,000 per person for anyone 49 years or younger and $7,000 per person for anyone 50 years or older, which includes a $1,000 "catch-up" contribution allowance.